szinn/k8s-homelab/README.md

 All values for the configurations are stored in a set of environment variables described below.

 There should be at least one cluster `main` that will be used from the `main` branch of the repo.
-Any other cluster types will be synced out of a configurable branch with the same name as the cluster type (e.g., the staging cluster will be synced from the staging branch of the repo)

 ### External Environment Configuration